Active Record Migrations

 The

-method allows the creation of an appropriately named column.add_reference :users, :role
+add_referencemethod allows the creation of an appropriately named column.add_reference :users, :role1This migration will create a

-1The polymorphic option will create two columns on the taggings table which can be used for polymorphic associations:
+add_belongs_tois an alias ofadd_reference.add_belongs_to :taggings, :taggable, polymorphic: true1The polymorphic option will create two columns on the taggings table which can be used for polymorphic associations:

-.A foreign key can be created with the
+taggable_typeandtaggable_id.A foreign key can be created with the

-1References can also be removed:
+foreign_keyoption.add_reference :users, :role, foreign_key: true1References can also be removed:

-remove_reference :products, :user, foreign_key: true, index: false
+remove_reference :products, :user, foreign_key: true, index: false1When Helpers aren't Enough

 If the helpers provided by Active Record aren't enough you can use the